google/WebFundamentals/src/content/en/ilt/pwa/lab-fetch-api.md

 }
 ```

-In the <code>fetchJSON</code> function, replace TODO 2.1b with the following code:
+In the `fetchJSON` function, replace TODO 2.1b with the following code:

 #### main.js